SrikanthArava/Migrationrepo/README.md

 2. Scroll down to the section titled "Azure Powershell Cli - Get deployment IP Address"
 3. Open the Section....you will see a table, that list the EXTERNAL-IP.
 4. The EXTERNAL-IP will relfect the location of the deployment.
 5. You can utilze the EXTERNAL-IP to view the deployed image.
-Yes please, no
+Yes please, no.

 ## Clean up resources
 When you are done, you can delete all the Azure resources created with this template by running the following command: